Cato Networks Knowledge Base

 Setting the Routing Method for an Internet Network Rule

-• Route via - Allows you to select the egress PoP location from which the traffic will be sent to the Internet
+• Route via - Lets you select the egress PoP location from which the traffic is sent to the Internet

-• Backhaul via - Egresses the Internet traffic via one or backauling gateway sites
+• Backhaul via - Egresses the Internet traffic via one or backhauling gateway sites

 Routing Method NAT - Preserving the Source Port